dzekelid/schedules/_listings/sendgrid/apis.md

 x-kinRank: "9"
 x-alexaRank: "10000"
 tags: Schedules
-created: "2018-06-25"
+created: "2018-08-28"
-modified: "2018-06-25"
+modified: "2018-08-28"
 url: https://raw.githubusercontent.com/streamdata-gallery-topics/schedules/master/_listings/sendgrid/apis.md
 specificationVersion: "0.14"
 apis:
-- name: SendGrid Delete Campaigns Campaign  Schedules
+- name: SendGrid - Delete Campaigns Campaign  Schedules
-  x-api-slug: sendgrid
+  x-api-slug: campaignscampaign-idschedules-delete
   description: |-
     **This endpoint allows you to unschedule a campaign that has already been scheduled to be sent.**